 Sulaisiadar Common Grazing

-£55,421 has now been secured from the Community Land Fund to take the land at Bayfield and the Lump into community ownership.
-This includes the picnic area by the waterfront at Bayfield, the triangular woodland area beside Tigh Na Drochaid at Bayfield, and land at the Lump, including the Apothecary's Tower and the surrounding path.
+In 2020 funds were secured from the Community Land Fund to take the land at Bayfield into community ownership.
+This includes the picnic area by the waterfront at Bayfield and the triangular woodland area beside Tigh Na Drochaid at Bayfield.

 Image: Aerial view of the Bayfield picnic area